Code 7: Distant

 • Extension from the primary organ beyond adjacent tissue into the next organ

-Source: Adapted from an illustration by Brian Shellito of Scientific American, as printed in Cancer in Michigan, The Detroit News, Nov.
-1-2, 1998
+Source: Images adapted from illustrations by Brian Shellito of Scientific American, as printed in Cancer in Michigan, The Detroit News, Nov.
+1-2, 1998.

 • Hematogenous or blood-borne metastases